 *Hall of Fame inductee in 2010

+These movies changed the landscape of the NFC.
 Those were a few of the pieces — along with current assets like Irvin and 1989 No. 1 overall pick QB Troy Aikman — that helped form the Cowboys dynasty of the 1990s.
-They won three Super Bowls (1993, 1994, 1996) and might’ve won more if not for Johnson and owner Jerry Jones’s falling out in 1994.
+They won three Super Bowls (1993, 1994, 1996) and might’ve won more if not for Johnson and owner Jerry Jones’ falling out in 1994.

 Meanwhile, the Vikings were bounced from the 1989 playoffs in the first round and missed the postseason the next two years.
 Walker was released in 1992 and signed with the Philadelphia Eagles.

 It’s hard to fault the Vikings.
-They were desperate for a Super Bowl after losing in the playoffs in 1987 and 1988.
+They were desperate for a Super Bowl in Minneapolis after losing in the playoffs in 1987 and 1988.
 Lynn made a move, and it just didn’t pan out.
-It also probably set back the Vikings a full decade.
+It also probably set back the Vikings for a full decade.

 As for the Cowboys, they still needed to draft the right players following the trade.
 Johnson, a former National Championship-winning coach at the University of Miami with an eye for talent, did just that.
 Tip your cap.

 Unfortunately, we may never see a trade of this magnitude in football again.
-Can you imagine if the Steelers had traded Antonio Brown and Le’Veon Bell to a team for 10 draft picks?
+Can you imagine if the Cowboys traded Ezekiel Elliott to a team for 10 draft picks?
 Twitter might implode.
 After seeing how the Herschel Walker trade went down, maybe there’s a reason no one’s made a trade this large since.

 We’re looking at you, Green Bay Packers and Aaron Rodgers.